 - 1 bag of fresh cranberries

-- the zest from one orange, or orange juice
+- Zest from one orange, or orange juice

 Naturally Sweetened vs. Conventional Cranberry Sauce